 - School & Work

 Compulsive exercise (sometimes called exercise addiction) happens when a person is driven to exercise too much.
 Injury, illness, going out with friends, or bad weather will not stop those who compulsively exercise.

 Why Do Some Teens Exercise Too Much?

 Regular exercise is an important part of a healthy lifestyle.
-But athletes may be driven to exercise more and more to improve their sports performance.
+But athletes may strive to exercise more and more to improve their sports performance.
 Personal goals, coaches, teammates, or parents may pressure athletes to push themselves too far.

-Compulsive exercising and eating disorders often go hand in hand.
+Compulsive exercising and eating disorders often happen together.
 Someone with an eating disorder also may work out excessively to lose weight.
 Someone with bulimia may use exercise as a way to compensate for binge eating.

 Some people believe they can achieve an impossible ideal body type if they keep exercising.